-For people generally over the age of 60, cataracts are one of the most common reasons for deteriorating vision.
+For people over the age of 60, cataracts are one of the most common reasons for deteriorating vision.
 But what is it?
-The lens of your eye is shaped and sized similar to an M&M candy except that it has a clear shell and clear protein material inside the shell when when we are born.
-It is located directly behind your iris which is the colored part with a central hole called the pupil.
+The lens of your eye is shaped and sized similar to an M&M candy except that it has a clear shell and clear protein material inside the shell when we are born.
+It is located directly behind your iris which is the colored part of your eye with a central hole called the pupil.
 As we age, the naturally occurring proteins inside the shell gradually become less flexible and then clump together.
-This slowly turns normally transparent lenses into cloudy ones, preventing light from properly passing through your eye thereby creating various vision problems.
+This slowly turns normally transparent lenses into cloudy ones, preventing light from properly passing through your eye, thereby creating various vision problems.

 Cataracts don’t just pop up overnight.
 In fact, you may not realize you have cataracts in the early stages as they may not yet affect your lifestyle.
-Eventually though, if left untreated, cataracts can make simple tasks - like reading and driving - more and more difficult to perform.
+However, if left untreated, cataracts can eventually make simple tasks, like reading and driving, more and more difficult to perform.

 While aging is a major contributor to the formation of cataracts, other factors include disease, injury, birth defects or even side effects from certain medications.
 Symptoms of cataracts include:

 Cataract surgery is a way to alleviate these symptoms.